rlugojr/Documentation/content/tutorials/03_Advanced/Solid_Particle_System.md

 * frame 2 : `setParticles(3301, 6600, false)` computes everything for particles from 3301 to 6600 and doesn't update the mesh.
 * frame 3 : `setParticles(6601, 9999, true)` computes everything for particles from 6601 to 9999 and finally updates the mesh.

-Example 2 : you could keep, say, the first 5000 particles as unused in your pool and compute the particle behavior only for the 5000 lasts in your global pool.
+Example 2 : you could keep, say, the first 5000 particles as unused ones and compute the particle behavior only for the 5000 lasts in your global pool.

 ### _colors and uvs usages_
 _soon_

 <br/>
-### Update each particle shape
+### Update Each Particle Shape
 * `SPS.updateParticleVertex()` _usage_ :
 It happens before particle scaling, rotation and translation and it allows to update the vertex coordinates of each particle.
 This function will be called for each vertex of each particle and it will be passed the current particlen the current vertex and its current index in the particle shape.